-The interesting thing about this unhappy consciousness for the Christian philosopher, Hegel, is that it is a description not only of the disintegration of the Roman Empire, but the Roman Empire at a time when it had adopted Christianity to try to save all from the debacle.
-Of course, the Lutheran in Hegel may have consoled himself by the fact that this Christianity, as the Christianity of the Borgias in Renaissance Italy, was "Catholic," and it really was not until the Reformation, etc., etc. We are not interested in any rationalization, but in the objective pull upon the mind of a genius which describes this individually free person with his unhappy consciousness as a "personality confined within its narrow self and it: petty activity, a personality brooding over itself, as unfortunate as it is pitiably destitute." (p.
-264) You will recall that in Markism and Freedom, I have a footnote on this which uses the specific personalities of the old radicals who cannot find a place for themselves in bourgeois society or in the movement as examples of this unhappy consciousness.
+The interesting thing about this unhappy consciousness for the Christian philosopher, Hegel, is that it is a description not only of the disintegration of the Roman Empire, but the Roman Empire at a time when it had adopted Christianity to try to save all from the debecle.
+Of course, the Lutheran in Hegel may have consoled himself by the fact that this Christianity, as the Christianity of the Borgias in Renaissance Italy, was "Catholic," and it really was not until the Reformation, etc., etc. We are not interested in uny rationalization, but in the objective pull upon the mind of a genius which describes this individually free person with his unhappy consciousness as a "personality confined within its narrow self and its petty activity, a personality brooding over itself, as unfortunate as it is pitiably destitute." (p.
+264) You will recall that in Marxism and Freedom. (p.
+264) You will recall that in Marxism and Freedom.
+I have a footnote on this which uses the specific personalities of the old radicals who cannot find a place for themselves in bourgeois sociaty or in the movement as examples of this unhappy consciousness.
 Be that as it may, Hegel's point is that until this alienated soul has "stripped itself of its Ego," it will not be able to execute the leap to Resson.

-Hegel's Phanomenology of Mind, Translated with an Introduction by J.B.
-Bsillie, Unwin Publishers, 1931.
+Hegel's Phenomenology of Mind, Translated with an Introduction by J.B.
+Baillie, Unwin Publishers, 1931.

-Before we proceed to Reason, however, let's retrace our steps back to the Preface and the Introduction which, in a very great sense, also comprise his Conclusions.
-At any rate, it is a constant paean to "cesseless activity," "equal necessity of all moments," which constituted the "life of the whole"; which, however, cannot be seen before being seen; that is to say, it is all a question of a process of "working the matter out," on which the purpose depends.
-This constant emphasis on process, on experience (the experience of Consciousness no less than "objective" experience) of self-development that must have, nay, must go through "the seriousness, the suffering, the patience, and the labor of the negative," that must not take "easy contentment in receiving, or stinginess in the giving"--all of which signify "a birth-time and a period of transition"--amounts to the very reason for being of Dialectics and Absolute Knowledge in his principle that "every-thing depends on grasping and expressing the ultimate truth not as Substance but as Subject as well." (pp. 80-81)
+Before we proceed to Resson, however, let's retrace our steps back to the Preface and the Introduction which, in a very great sense, also comprise his Conclusions.
+At any rate, it is a constant paean to "ceaseless activity," "equal necessity of all moments," which constituted the "life of the whole"; which, however, cannot be seen before being seen; that is to say, it is all a question of a process of "working the matter out," on which the purpose depends.
+This constant emphasis on process, on experience (the experience of Consciousness no less than "objective" experience) of self-development that must have, nay, must go through "the seriousness, the suffering, the patience, and the labor of the negative," that must not take "easy contentment in receiving, or stinginess in the giving"--all of that which signify "a birth-time and a period of transition"--amounts to the very rea-son for being of Dialectics and Absolute Knowledge in his principle that "everything depends on grasping and expressing the ultimate truth not as Substance but as Subject as well." (pp. 80-81)